Economy of the Czech Republic: 2020-present

 The worldwide COVID-19 pandemic in the early 2020s as well as the European energy crisis caused by the Russian full-scale invasion of Ukraine in 2022 hit the Czech economy hard.
 In 2023, the conservative German newspaper Die Welt called the Czech Republic "Europe's sick man" as it was the only country not to economically recover from the pandemic trap.
 Furthermore, the newspaper highlighting the danger of the Czech Republic being stuck in the middle-income trap, although it is labelled as high-income country by the World Bank since 2006.

+In June 2026, the Purchasing Managers' Index (PMI) of the manufacturing sector stood at a high 53.9, which was mostly attributed to customer stockpiling and stronger demand conditions.

 Adoption of Euro and EU funds

 Since its accession to the European Union in 2004, the Czech Republic has adopted the Economic and Monetary Union of the European Union and it is bound by the Treaty of Accession 2003 to adopt the Euro currency in the future.

-Although the Czech Republic is economically well positioned to adopt the euro, following the European debt crisis there has been considerable opposition among the public adoption of the euro currency.
-There is no target date by the government for joining the ERM II or adopting the euro.
-The cabinet that was formed following the 2017 legislative election did not plan to proceed with euro adoption within its term, and this policy was continued by the succeeding cabinet formed after the 2021 election.
-However, by the start of 2024, President Petr Pavel called on the government to take concrete steps in adopting the euro.
+Although the Czech Republic is economically well positioned to adopt the euro, there is no target date by the government for joining the ERM II or adopting the euro as the general public is against Euro adoption.
+The cabinet that was formed following the 2017 legislative election did not plan to proceed with euro adoption within its term, and this policy was continued by the succeeding cabinet formed after the 2021 Czech parliamentary election.
+However, in January 2024, President Petr Pavel called on the government to take concrete steps in adopting the euro.

 The Czech Republic also receives €24.2bn between 2014 and 2020 from the European Structural and Investment Funds, however, this sum does not outweigh the amount of capital outflow of profits of foreign owned firms from the Czech Republic into other EU members, at which the funds are aimed to compensate for.